SCRT-HQ/VaporShell/docs/glossary/New-VSApplicationAutoScalingScalableTarget.md

 + For DynamicScalingInSuspended, while a suspension is in effect, all scale-in activities that are triggered by a scaling policy are suspended.
 + For DynamicScalingOutSuspended, while a suspension is in effect, all scale-out activities that are triggered by a scaling policy are suspended.
 + For ScheduledScalingSuspended, while a suspension is in effect, all scaling activities that involve scheduled actions are suspended.
-For more information, see Suspend and Resume Application Auto Scaling: https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-suspend-resume-scaling.html in the *Application Auto Scaling User Guide*.
+For more information, see Suspending and Resuming Scaling: https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-suspend-resume-scaling.html in the *Application Auto Scaling User Guide*.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-applicationautoscaling-scalabletarget.html#cfn-applicationautoscaling-scalabletarget-suspendedstate
 Type: SuspendedState